MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/what-are-calling-plans-in-office-365/see-a-list-of-phone-numbers-in-your-organization.md

     > [!IMPORTANT]
     > Para você ver a opção de **voz** no painel de navegação esquerdo no Skype para centro de administração de negócios, primeiro você deve comprar uma licença de complemento de **Conferência de áudio** , uma licença de complemento de **Sistema telefônico** ou pelo menos uma **licença Enterprise E5**.

-4. Você pode filtrar sua opinião para números de telefone que são atribuídos a usuários ou números de telefone que você pode atribuir a um usuário.
-Você pode filtrar por:
+4. You can filter your view for phone numbers that are assigned to users or phone numbers that you can assign to a user.
+You can filter by:

    - **Todos** os números de telefone, inclusive números de telefone de serviço.

    - O **número atribuído** ao usuário.

    - **Nenhum número atribuído** ao usuário.

 ## <a name="to-see-the-phone-numbers-that-are-assigned-to-voice-users"></a>Para ver os números de telefone atribuídos a usuários de voz